Learning from 2020, renewing hope for 2021

 What a year this has been!
 The devastating impact of COVID-19 has affected us all, and few will look back on 2020 with fond memories.
 With around 1.7 million deaths, more than 76 million confirmed cases and a global economic impact that the World Bank has predicted will trigger the worst recession since World War II – with global extreme poverty expected to rise for the first time in more than 20 years – this pandemic has left its mark on every single one of us.
 However, despite the enormous scale of the challenges it has posed, I am extremely proud of the way in which the Alliance has responded, a response that now signals a new era in international cooperation, scientific collaboration, recognition of frontline workers and one which will ultimately play a critical role in bringing this crisis to an end.

 For Gavi, the Vaccine Alliance – a public-private partnership bringing together implementing and financing countries, the World Health Organization (WHO), UNICEF, the World Bank, industry, civil society and others – this year began with an important anniversary marking 20 years of keeping people healthy since our launch at the World Economic Forum in January 2000.
-For us, this was an opportunity to celebrate our incredible achievements during that time, reducing vaccine-preventable diseases by 70%, contributing to a more than 50% reduction in under-five child mortality and now protecting nearly half the world’s children with life-saving vaccines.
+For us, this was an opportunity to celebrate our incredible achievements during that time, reducing vaccine-preventable child deaths by 70%, contributing to a more than 50% reduction in under-five child mortality and now protecting nearly half the world’s children with life-saving vaccines.
 Yet, little did we know that just a few weeks later, the spread of the novel coronavirus would change the course of global health forever.

 By April, the Alliance would find itself at the centre of the international response, coordinating COVAX with the Coalition for Epidemic Preparedness Innovations (CEPI) and WHO.
 Involving more than 190 economies, representing around 90% of the global population, COVAX is an unprecedented example of global solidarity.
 Born out of necessity, it is a global solution to a global pandemic, with the singular goal of ensuring rapid, fair and equitable access to COVID-19 vaccines for people all across the world, regardless of their ability to pay.